easyCZ/SLIP-A-2015/report/filip.md

   </tr>
 </table>

 This adjustment is not correct.
 This method was chosen due to time constraints, but an alternative method is suggested implicitly in the criticism below.
 Given a data window such as the one in Figure 6* below, the effect of the error adjustment depends on where the error occurs.
-The issue with the current method lies in the fact that data outside of t1 and tn HELP is not considered for the BPM but it is considered in the error adjustment.
+The issue with the current method lies in the fact that data outside of t1 and tn is not considered for the BPM but it is considered in the error adjustment.
 Figure 7* discusses different scenarios.

 <table>
   <tr>